-While POSCO provided information on the creditors that participated in the debt workout agreement, 164 the GOK failed to provide requested information on the banks and financial institutions that were members of DWI's Creditors' Council.
-165 This information was required, in part, to determine which of these creditors are "authorities" within the meaning of section 771(5)(B) of the Act.
-Information provided by POSCO shows that DWI was provided debt relief by the Korea Asset Management Company (KAMCO), KEXIM, the KDB, K-SURE and others.
-166
+While POSCO provided limited information on the creditors that participated in the debt workout agreement, 159 the GOK failed to provide requested information on the banks and financial institutions that were members of DWI's Creditors' Council.
+160 This information was required, in part, to determine which of these creditors are "authorities" within the meaning of section 771(5)(B) of the Act.
+Information provided by POSCO shows that DWI was provided debt relief by the Korea Asset Management Company ("KAMCO"), KEXIM, the Korea Development Bank, K-SURE and others.
+161

-Information on the record, discussed below, demonstrates that the major creditors, KAMCO, KEXIM, the KDB, and K-SURE are "authorities" within the meaning of 771(5)(B) of the Act; however, this type of information is not available for the other creditors because of the GOK's failure to fully respond to our request for information.
+Information on the record, discussed below, demonstrates that the major creditors, KAMCO, KEXIM, the Korea Development Bank, and K-SURE are "authorities" within the meaning of 771(5)(B) of the Act; however, this type of information is not available for the other creditors because of the GOK's failure to fully respond to our request for information.
 As aforementioned in the "Use of Facts Otherwise Available" section, because the GOK did not provide this information, we are relying on the facts otherwise available under section 776(a) of the Act to preliminarily determine that these other creditors are "authorities" as defined within the Act.
-Pursuant to section 776(a) of the Act, subject to section 782(d) of the Act, the Department may rely on facts otherwise available when necessary information is not on the record, or when a party withholds requested information, fails to provide requested information by the applicable deadline, significantly impedes a proceeding, or provides information that may not be verified.
-In this case, the Department determines that necessary information is not on the record with respect to this issue.
-Thus, based on the facts available on the record, we preliminarily determine that banks and financial institutions that are "authorities' under section 771(5)(B) of the Act held the supermajority 75 percent of votes within the DWI's Creditors' Council.
-As such, we further
+Pursuant to section 776(a) of the Act, subject to section 782(d) of the Act, the Department may rely on facts otherwise available when necessary information is not on the record, or when a party withholds requested information, fails to provide requested information by the applicable deadline, significantly impedes a proceeding, or provides information that may